Buxar

 Buxar is a nagar parishad city in the state of Bihar, India, sharing border with Balia and Ghazipur district of Uttar Pradesh.
 It is the headquarters of the eponymous Buxar district, as well as the headquarters of the community development block of Buxar, which also contains the census town of Sarimpur along with 132 rural villages.

 The historic Battle of Chausa and Battle of Buxar were fought in this vicinity.
 Buxar Railway Station lies on Patna–Mughalsarai section of Howrah–Delhi main line in the zone of eastern central Indian railway.
 It is approximately 125 km from the state capital of Patna.
 Bhojpuri is the widely spoken language in Buxar.

-Typonym
+Typonym and antiquity

+A Pre-Mauryan to early-Mauryan terracotta statuette from Buxar, ca. 4th century BCE (Bihar Museum, Arch.
+6650).

 According to local traditions, the name Buxar is derived from a lake in the town named Aghsar (effacer of Sin), which in course of time became Baghsar and took the present form that is Buxar.
 Another vedic legend states that, a sage or rishi named Besira transformed himself to take the look of a Tiger to frighten Durvasa rishi, and doomed by him to retain the form of Tiger forever.
 In order to restore his Human's form, Bedsira bathed in the holy pond of Aghsar and worshipped Gaurishankar.
 To commemorate this event the spot was called Vyaghrasar and later became Baghsar (The Tiger's pond).

+Several ancient statuettes of the pre-Mauryan or early-Mauryan period (circa 4th century BCE) have been found in Buxar.
+Many of them are now located in the Bihar Museum.
+The style of these terracotta statuettes is generally similar to that of other Mauryan statuettes, but they are usually seated, being supported by tripod-like legs, have prominent breasts and out-stretched arms.
+Their headgear is often very elaborate, especially for later specimens.